 The American Center for Law & Justice (ACLJ) is a politically conservative, Christian-based social activism and watchdog headquartered in Washington, D.C. and associated with Regent University School of Law in Virginia Beach, Virginia.
 The ACLJ was founded in 1990 by law school graduate and evangelical minister Pat Robertson to protect constitutional and human rights worldwide.
 ACLJ generally pursues constitutional issues and conservative Christian ideals in courts of law.
 The ACLJ arose in part as a right-leaning political answer to the American Civil Liberties Union.
 The American Center for Law and Justice Chief Counsel is Jay Alan Sekulow, one of former President Trump’s attorneys.

 Funded by / Ownership

-The ACLJ is owned by Pat Robertson and funded through donations.
+The ACLJ is led by Jay Sekulow and funded through donations.